leptonai/examples/advanced/llama2/README.md

 ### Client

-Once the inference service is up (either locally or in the cloude), you can use the client to access it in a programmatical way:
+Once the inference service is up (either locally or in the cloud), you can use the client to access it in a programmatical way:

 ```python
 >>> from leptonai.client import Client